gerritnowald/transient_rotordynamic/README.md

 Details of the dynamic behavior can be found in this blog post: https://gerritnowald.wordpress.com/2022/02/05/simulating-vibration-of-rotors-with-python/

+Some comments on optimization of runtime, including numba: https://gerritnowald.wordpress.com/2022/02/08/speeding-up-simulations-in-python/

 ODEs of the rotors are taken from my Ph.D. dissertation:
 Nowald, Gerrit Edgar (2018).
 Numerical Investigation of Rotors in Floating Ring Bearings using Co-Simulation.
 Technische Universität Darmstadt. https://tuprints.ulb.tu-darmstadt.de/8186